 B. Behind the wheel instruction road test.

-The Edenton-Chowan Board of Education has the final authority to select and assign school bus drivers.
-Persons who have met the above requirements shall be nominated by the principal to the superintendent.
-If approved by the superintendent, he shall nominate such persons to the Board of Education for final approval.
-Such approval shall be entered in the minutes of the Board of Education.
+The Edenton-Chowan Board of Education has the final authority to select and assign school bus drivers, upon recommendation of the Superintendent.

 In addition, the Edenton-Chowan Board of Education may suspend or cancel the school bus driver’s certificate for the following reasons: